rupalisingh/Grocery-Price_Comparison-between-Amazon-and-Dmart---Automation/README.md

-# Grocery Price_Comparison between Amazon and Dmart
+# Grocery Price_Comparison between Amazon and Dmart - Automation

 This is a javascript Automation project, to compare the item prices b/w 2 webistes and add the item in the cart of website with best price.